FadhilPM/tp/docs/DeveloperGuide.md

 * 2a.
 ArtHive detects that the given Phone Number is non-existent.
   * 2a1.
 ArtHive displays an error message stating that the Contact does not exist.

-    Use case resume at step 2.
+    Use case resumes at step 2.

 * 2b.
 The current preferred contact method is Phone, but no Email is recorded for the Contact.
   * 2b1.
-ArtHive displays an error message
+ArtHive displays an error message.

-    Use case resume at step 2.
+    Use case resumes at step 2.

 * 2c.
 ArtHive detects that the user input is invalid.
   * 2c1.
 ArtHive returns an error message.

-    Use case resume at step 2
+    Use case resume at step 2.

 ---